DivyanshMittal-exe/COP290/README.md

 ## Internal Implementation

 To implement the various functions like Fully Connected (FC) Layer ,Non-Linear Activations, Subsampling and Vector of Random Floats To A Vector Of Probabilities, I have created **C++ template classes** with the names Matrix and Vector.
 The class have functions, to facilitate the implementation, along with operator overloading of + , * operators.
-Appropriate errors are also raised wherever needed, eg size mismatch, wrong arguments passed, and many more.
+Appropriate errors are also raised wherever needed, eg size mismatch, wrong arguments passed, no arguments passed and many more.